sallustius/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/plug_n_play.md

          block=Materials/thermal_expansion_strain

-The eigenstrain material block name must also be added as an input parameter, `eigenstrain_names` to the strain material or TensorMechanics master action block.
-An example of the additional parameter in the TensorMechanics master action is shown below.
+The eigenstrain material block name must also be added as an input parameter, `eigenstrain_names` to the strain material or TensorMechanics primary action block.
+An example of the additional parameter in the TensorMechanics primary action is shown below.

 !listing modules/tensor_mechanics/test/tests/thermal_expansion/constant_expansion_coeff.i
          block=Modules/TensorMechanics